oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Task 2: Create a Blank Page for Order Information

+You will create a new blank page titled Order Information where you will display customer order details.
+This page will later include regions and items to display the necessary data.

 1. On the **Create a Page** dialog, select **Blank Page**.

     ![Select Blank Page](./images/select-blank-page1.png " ")